 Instructions

-- All veggies I sliced on the mandolin was on the ⅛” setting.
+- NOTE: All veggies I sliced on the mandolin were on the ⅛” setting.

 - Cut top off fennel and slice on mandolin.
 If you don’t have a mandolin, it’s fine.
-Just use a kitchen knife.
-I did place the fennel in cold water after I chopped it so it would stay crisp.
+Just use a kitchen knife and slice as thin as possible.
+You can save the fennel fronds for garnish if you like.
+This is the leafy part that kind of looks like dill.
+Also, I placed the fennel in cold water after I chopped it so it would stay crisp.

 - Peel a carrot and slice it on your mandolin or with a knife.
 I had a giant carrot and was able to get the amount I needed from that one carrot.
 If you have smaller carrots you’ll need more.